tomhendra/courses/12-jira-essentials-with-agile-mindset/README.md

 ##### Principles

-- 1. **Empower the team**
+1.  **Empower the team**
-  - a.
+    a.
 Select motivated individuals.
-  - b.
+    b.
 Teams should self-organize.
-  - c.
+    c.
 Collaborate to create shared understanding.
-- 2. **Embrace change**
+2.  **Embrace change**
-  - a.
+    a.
 Partner with customer.
-  - b.
+    b.
 Obtain fast feedback.
-  - c.
+    c.
 Continuously inspect and adapt.
-- 3. **Plan, develop and deliver incrementally**
+3.  **Plan, develop and deliver incrementally**
-  - a.
+    a.
 Prefer conversations or conveying information.
-  - b.
+    b.
 Continuously refactor to maintain agility.
-  - c.
+    c.
 Maintain a sustainable pace.
-  - d.
+    d.
 Completed work items are the primary measure of success.
-- 4. **Focus on Value**
+4.  **Focus on Value**
-  - a.
+    a.
 Eliminate waste.
-  - b.
+    b.
 Continuously strive for simplicity.
-  - c.
+    c.
 Don't compromise on quality.

 #### Combined Lean and Agile Principles

-- 1. **Empower the team**
+1.  **Empower the team**
-  - a.
+    a.
 Select motivated individuals.
-  - b.
-Teams should self-organize.
+    b.
+Teams should selforganize.
-  - c.
+    c.
 Collaborate to create shared understanding.
-- 2. **Visualize work**
+2.  **Visualize work**
-- 3. **Experiment using the scientific method**
+3.  **Experiment using the scientific method**
-  - a.
+    a.
 Continuously learn and improve.
-  - b.
+    b.
 Embrace change.
-  - c.
+    c.
 Partner with customer.
-  - d.
+    d.
 Continuously inspect and adapt.
-- 4. **Plan, develop and deliver incrementally**
+4.  **Plan, develop and deliver incrementally**
-  - a.
+    a.
 Prefer conversations or conveying information.
-  - b.
+    b.
 Continuously refactor to maintain agility.
-  - c.
+    c.
 Maintain a sustainable pace.
-  - d.
+    d.
 Completed work items are the primary measure of progress.
-  - e.
+    e.
 Obtain fast feedback.
-- 5. **Improve the flow of value**
+5.  **Improve the flow of value**
-  - a.
+    a.
 Limit work in progress.
-  - b.
+    b.
 Map the value stream.
-  - c.
+    c.
 Pull work.
-  - d.
+    d.
 Eliminate waste.
-  - e.
+    e.
 Reduce setup times.
-  - f.
+    f.
 Automate what should be automated.
-  - g.
+    g.
 Continuously strive for simplicity.
-- 6. **Build quality in**
+6.  **Build quality in**
-  - a.
+    a.
 Don't compromise on quality.
-  - b.
+    b.
 The process should identify problems.
-  - c.
+    c.
 Fix problems when they are discovered.
-  - d.
+    d.
 Identify and fix the root cause.